 Resist the temptation to include everything including the kitchen sink, filling the front and back of the card with lines and lines of text.
-Instead pay attention to what it looks like.
+Instead, pay attention to what it looks like.
 Is it readable?
 Is your business name front and center, bold and bright.
-Be sure to include points of contact like your phone number, website and email.
-Give good thought into how your business card looks.
+Be sure to include points of contact like your phone number, website, and email.
+Give good thought to how your business card looks.
 It will represent you long after you have handed it out.

 When I first started I created flyers to convey information about my child care program.
+The information I might forget during a tour.
 I simply used my word processor to create a standard text only 8 x 10 flyer explaining the different offerings my business provided.

-Over the years, I upgraded these simple flyers into glossy flyers, rack cards and brochures.
-Although some of the information was revised a bit, I basically just recreated the simple flyers into one that looked more appealing and business like.
+Over the years, I upgraded these simple flyers into glossy flyers, rack cards, and brochures.
+Although some of the information was revised a bit, I basically just recreated the same simple flyers into one that looked more appealing and business-like.
 You know, the same way a little lipstick can brighten up your face.

 But, why do all this to create flyers and brochures, when this is probably information you will review with a parent at your tour?

 This one kinda goes along with your website.
-As a matter of fact, its pretty standard to have a blog on your website nowadays so I would encourage adding a blog on your child care site.
+As a matter of fact, its pretty standard to have a blog on your website nowadays.
+So I would encourage adding a blog to your child care site.

 Why is having a blog on your website important?

 Having a blog is a really effective way of not only communicating with current clients but also represents authority to prospective clients as well.
 You can use your blog to promote what you do at your child care, community events as well as share child development industry information.
 Writing a child care blog shows you are committed and passionate about your profession, so much so you want to share.